switz/driver/README.md

 `isUploading` will return `'Demo Uploading...'`, and `isUploaded` will return `'Download Demo'`.

-## This is naive
+## Warning: this is naive and changing

-I cobbled this together in a few hours or so, it's not fully tested or complete.
-I do think I'll end up using it quite a bit, but I'll likely rewrite the API and rename it and change a lot.
-Please contribute if you have ideas, I'm open to everything.
+This is still pretty early, the API surface may change.
+Code you write with this pattern may end up being _less_ efficient than before, with the hope that it reduces your logic bugs.
+This code is not _lazy_, so you may end up evaluating far more than you need for a given component.
+In my experience, you should not reach for a `driver` _immediately_, but as you see it fitting in, use it where it is handy.
+The _leafier_ the component, the more useful I've found it.

 ## Typescript

 This library is fully typed end-to-end.
-That said, this is the first time I've typed a library of this kind and I'm sure it could be improved.
+That said, this is the first time I've typed a library of this kind and it could definitely be improved.
 If you run into an issue, please raise it or submit a PR.

 ## Local Development